yojoots/libbitcoin-system-wiki/Thin-Air-Fallacy.md

 * Lower reserve reduces chances of being able to settle accounts.
 * No distinction exists between naive and practical money creation.
 * Banks have no ability to create money.

-When Bank has insufficient reserve to satisfy withdrawals, either due to loans in default or a [bank run](https://en.wikipedia.org/wiki/Bank_run), it has only two options, default or borrow.
-To prevent the former, [central banking](https://en.wikipedia.org/wiki/Central_bank) exists to provide the latter.
-This is the meaning of the term "[lender of last resort](https://en.wikipedia.org/wiki/Lender_of_last_resort)".
-[State Banking Principle](State-Banking-Principle) provides a detailed explanation of this *actual* source of [monetary inflation](https://en.wikipedia.org/wiki/Monetary_inflation).